-Clifton Scannell Emerson Associates Consulting Engineers (CSEA) was commissioned by Kilkenny County Council to prepare a Preliminary Design and an Environmental Impact Statement (EIS) for the proposed Kilkenny Northern Ring Road Extension Scheme.
+Clifton Scannell Emerson Associates Consulting Engineers (CSEA) was commissioned by Kilkenny County Council to prepare a Preliminary Design and an Environmental Impact Statement (EIS) for the proposed Kilkenny Northern Ring Road Extension - (Freshford Road to Castlecomer Road) scheme.
 This road development runs between an existing roundabout with the existing N77 Kilkenny Ring Road Extension and N77 Castlecomer Road and a proposed roundabout on the R693 Freshford Road, with a bridge crossing of the River Nore.